Retinitis Pigmentosa

 As with any disease, there are clear symptoms in this disease.
 We can list the symptoms of this disease, as follows:

-- In some stages, the patient does not perform the central vision function that he does in situations such as sewing or reading a book.
+• In some states, the patient does not perform the central vision function that he does in situations such as sewing or reading a book.

 How is Retinitis Pigmentosa Diagnosed?

 In this disease, as in other diseases, early diagnosis is very important.
-Researches for the treatment of this disease, which has no definite cure, continue at full speed today.
+Research for the treatment of this disease, which has no definite cure, continues at full speed today.
 Every treatment to be applied is done to make the life of the patient easier.

 For this reason, the person should definitely have eye checks, and in case of a negative situation, he should start the treatment process in communication with his doctor.